Mother’s Milk Donation Site

 Who Receives Donor Milk?

-Mountain West Mothers' Milk Bank, in partnership with the Mother's Milk Bank in Denver, distributes donated milk to babies in NICUs throughout Utah and Idaho.
+Mountain West Mothers' Milk Bank distributes donated milk to babies in NICUs throughout Utah and Idaho.

-*Both the Mountain West Mothers' Milk Bank and the Mothers' Milk Bank in Denver are member of the Human Milk Banking Association of North America, a non-profit organization of human milk banks dedicated to establishing and setting the standards for human milk donation.
+*The Mountain West Mothers' Milk Bank is a member of the Human Milk Banking Association of North America, a non-profit organization of human milk banks dedicated to establishing and setting the standards for human milk donation.